thrivehive/segment/README.md

 More info about [Vue directives](https://vuejs.org/v2/guide/custom-directive.html).

 The directive argument is the event name you want to listen for.
-Note that this is a native DOM event listener, not a Vue event.
+Note that this is a Vue event listener.

 Setup the directive: